conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 That will generate a specific key for this field and encrypt it, then store it in Gateway storage (under `fieldKeySecret-name-{{record.key}}`).
 The stored key is also encrypted for security using `masterKeyId` secret in Vault.

-Multiple records produced against this config would cause multiple keys to appear in the gateway storage (due to the `{{record.key}}` template, giving a unique key for each Kafka record key) - however there will only be one key stored in the Vault KMS (which is used to secure then entire set up).
+Multiple records produced against this config would cause multiple keys to appear in the Gateway storage (due to the `{{record.key}}` template, giving a unique key for each Kafka record key).
+However, there will only be one key stored in the Vault KMS (which is used to secure then entire setup).

-This feature provides flexibility for your KMS storage and key management setups - and specifically is very useful for high volume crypto shredding use cases.
+This feature provides flexibility for your KMS storage and key management setups - and is particularly useful for high volume crypto shredding.

 #### Decryption